 You can use your server in a variety of environments to do many different tasks.
 To meet the requirements of these environments, your server supports several operating systems.

-Some operating systems, such as OS/2 for SMP and Microsoft Windows NT, support the multiple-microprocessor capability of your server.
+Some of these operating systems support the high-performance, symmetric multiprocessing (SMP) capability of your server.